-Quality content, keywords, tags, link descriptions… search engines have many criteria for referencing a site, and some of them are constantly evolving.
+Quality content, keywords, tags, link descriptions, etc. Search engines have many criteria for SEO a site, and some of them are constantly evolving.

-However, there are rules and techniques essential to the optimization of your site to ensure you have a good referencing and do not fall into over-optimization.
+However, there are rules and techniques essential to the optimization of your site to ensure you have good SEO and do not fall into over-optimization.

 What is SEO optimization?